mulesoft-labs/json-ld-schema/README.md

 JSON-LD Schema defines a simple ['semantics' JSON-Schema vocabulary](docs/vocabulary.json) (effectively a JSON-Schema meta-schema) that reuses the official [JSON Schema for JSON-LD](https://github.com/json-ld/json-ld.org/blob/master/schemas/jsonld-schema.json) to provide definitions for `@context` and `@type` properties.
 These annotations can be used to provide JSON-LD context for a JSON-Schema document.
-Provided this JSON-LD context, constraints over named 'properties' in a JSON Schema document can be understood as constraints over CURIES of JSON-LD documents following the context rules defined in the JSON-LD specification.
+Given this JSON-LD context, constraints over named 'properties' in a JSON Schema document can be understood as constraints over CURIES of JSON-LD documents following the context rules defined in the JSON-LD specification.

-This is an example of a simple JSON-LD Schema document:
+An example of a simple JSON-LD Schema document:

 ```json
 {